Kenan Award for Teaching Excellence

 Nominations are invited from faculty, students and administrators.
 A one or two page supporting statement indicating how the nominee meets the criteria should accompany the nomination.

-Nominations may be now be submitted via email to the Office of the Provost, at email@example.com, with a copy to the appropriate Dean.
+Nominations may be submitted by emailing the Office of the Provost, with a copy to the appropriate Dean.
 They may also be mailed to the Office of the Provost in a sealed envelope/marked “Kenan Nominee” with a copy also sent to the Dean.

 After the selection of the two award recipients, the two committees of Kenan Award for Teaching Excellence will select one of the two and nominate him/her for a number of recognized national/regional/discipline teaching awards.